openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

 - `"convert_to_mixed_preset"` - whether to convert the model to "mixed" mode if the accuracy criteria for the model quantized with "performance" preset are not satisfied.
 This option can help to reduce number of layers that are reverted to floating-point precision.
 Keep in mind that this is an **experimental** feature.
-- `"metrics"` - optional list of metrics that are taken into account during optimization.
+- `"metrics"` - an optional list of metrics that are taken into account during optimization.
 It consists of tuples with the following parameters:
     - `"name"` - name of the metric to optimize.
     - `"baseline_value"` - (optional parameter) baseline metric value of the original model.
 The validations on